Awjin/awjin.github.io/src/_posts/2017-03-23-web-typography-five-easy-pieces.md

 ---
-title: "Web Typography: Five Easy Pieces"
+title: 'Web Typography: Five Easy Pieces'
 ---

 ## #1.
 Font Size

 If they can't read it, they won't.
 16px is the minimum.
 Use it for auxiliary copy, such as captions and buttons.
 18px is a good standard, comfortable for extended reading.

 Don't be afraid to go larger.
-This text starts at 18px and scales up with screen size.
+This text starts at 16px and scales up with screen size.

 ## #2.
 Line Width

 Approximately 75 characters per line (including spaces) lends a natural reading pace.
 That’s about 30 times the `font-size`.
 Place text in the center of the screen for proper ergonomics.

-This text has a max width of 33em.
+This text has a max width of 33rem.

 ## #3.
 Line Height